-Step by step guide on how to test an automotive blower motor for the air conditioner,
+Step by step guide on how to test a typical blower fan motor for a car air

 Tools and Supplies Needed